nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 If the query parameter is not provided, the server MUST return the full list.
 If based on the timestamp the server has no new presentations it returns an empty list for the `entries` object.
 Servers MUST only return the latest (valid) presentation per credential subject.
+If the `seed` value has changed, the client MUST discard all entries and query the entire list again.

 Example: